 Life’s too short.

-How many times have you heard that or said that in a lifetime?
+How many times have you heard that or said that?

 Life’s too short, so eat dessert first.

 Life’s too short to stay angry at your spouse.